Internships Programme

 "I started at Paragon Referrals when it first opened in 2017 and have progressed through the rotating internship and surgical internship to become surgery resident.
 The broad knowledge gained through my internships has been invaluable and has allowed me to progress to my current position.
 As an intern you have direct mentoring and support with scientific writing and publishing, active involvement in complex cases and regular in house and external teaching.
 Having had the opportunity to work with multiple cohorts of our interns it is incredible to see how far their skills and confidence have developed by the end of their internship.
 Aside from the wealth of clinical expertise, my favourite part of working at Paragon is our team, the people are awesome."

-- Dan Kenny BVSc CertAVP MRCVS ECVS | Resident in Small Animal Surgery at Paragon Veterinary Referrals
+- Dan Kenny BVSc CertAVP MRCVS ECVS | Clinician in Small Animal Surgery

 "I started an internship to expand my knowledge and as a I was keen to progress into a residence.
 I would recommend the rotating internship to anyone who want to learn the correct method to work and wants to provide veterinary excellence to their patients.
 The team is friendly and genuinely interested in your development’’